 However, all the states do not approve of the complete independence of nurse practitioners.
 But, they can work independently wherever they are approved.

-Many have confusion about nurse practitioners’ workplace.
+Many have confusion about nurse practitioners’ workplaces.
 Some believe that they are restricted to their facilities and they can visit their home to diagnose and treat a condition.

 In this article, we will discuss different types of nurse practitioners and their workplaces.
 Keep reading to know how to know different types of nurse practitioners and where do nurse practitioners work.

-Now that you now some of the basics about where do nurse practitioners work, it’s time to investigate a little more.
+Now that you know some of the basics about where do nurse practitioners work, it’s time to investigate a little more.

 Where can nurse practitioners work without physician supervision?

 As stated earlier, a nurse practitioner can work independently without physician supervision in some cases.

 See also: How Many Nurse Practitioners Can a Physician Supervise?

 This is a new development and that helps people to get much-needed medical help without spending much.

 Needless to mention, nowadays we are forced to spend more on our health.